 \subsection{Identifying Tensors for Swap}

-The policy generation module produces a swap policy as input to the Executor, specifying which tensors to swap in each training iteration.
-Accurately identifying these tensors, however, is challenging.
-While it is conceptually straightforward at the level of an abstract computation graph to identify the "same" tensor across iterations—two tensors with identical usage patterns and lifecycles—in practice, these tensors reside at different physical addresses and lack unique identifiers to denote their correspondence.
-From the perspective of an Eager Mode framework, these tensors are treated as entirely unrelated.
-The same challenge applies to operators.
+The policy generator outputs a swap policy specifying which tensors should be swapped in each iteration.
+Executing this policy requires accurately identifying these tensors at runtime.
+Although two tensors may be equivalent at the abstract computation-graph level—sharing the same usage patterns and lifecycles—they occupy different physical addresses across iterations and lack persistent identifiers.
+Thus, Eager Mode frameworks treat them as distinct objects.
+The same difficulty applies to operators.

-Although the adaptive stage-switching module described in \S\ref{sec.profiler} enables us to accommodate changes in the operator sequence, we aim to switch stages and regenerate policies only when significant changes occur.
-For minor changes, the Executor’s matching mechanism is used instead.
-We adopt \emph{multi-feature fuzzy matching} to identify target tensors, enabling robustness to slight sequence changes.
-Specifically, we locate a tensor by using features such as the operator's name, call stack and data type.
-However, since each tensor involved in the training process must be compared against all tensors specified in the swap policy, an unoptimized comparison process can incur substantial host-side overhead, drastically increasing the cost of operator dispatch and leading to host-bound performance degradation.
-To mitigate this, we implemented some tricks, with which our multi-feature fuzzy matching relies solely on integer comparisons, avoiding time-consuming operations such as string comparisons.
-Details are deferred to Appendix~\ref{appendix.optimization_executor} for space considerations.
+While the adaptive stage-switching mechanism in \S\ref{sec.profiler} handles major operator-sequence changes by regenerating policies, we avoid frequent regeneration.
+The Executor performs \emph{multi-feature fuzzy matching} to locate target tensors, which can adapt to minor sequence variations.
+It matches tensors using features such as operator name, call stack, and data type, providing robustness to small sequencing shifts.
+However, naïvely comparing every runtime tensor against every tensor in the swap policy would incur substantial host-side overhead, slowing operator dispatch and causing host-bound performance degradation.
+To avoid this, we implement several optimizations that allow our fuzzy matching to rely solely on integer comparisons, eliminating expensive operations such as string comparisons.